Lighting

 Conventional wisdom for achieving the right hognose temperature is to use a heat mat, and some people will argue in favor of heat mats until the day they die.
 But nature doesn’t have heat mats, and temperatures underground tend to be *cooler* than temperatures on the surface, not warmer.
 Heat mats also have trouble penetrating the thick layer of bedding required for hognoses and often don’t affect air temperature.

-Instead of using a heat mat, use a dimmable heat lamp to create the temperatures that your snake needs.
+Instead of using a heat mat, use a heat lamp like the Zoo Med Mini Combo Deep Dome fixture to create the temperatures that your snake needs.
 To best create a temperature gradient, place it on the far end of the enclosure — temperatures will naturally get cooler farther from the heat source.
 Many reptile keepers use halogen floodlight bulbs instead of reptile-specific bulbs because they tend to last much longer than the ones you get at the pet store.
 Go figure!

 What wattage of heat bulb will you need?

 I wish I could give you a direct answer, but it depends on the size of your enclosure and how far away the light is installed from the basking surface.
-Generally speaking, a 70w halogen flood light is a good place to start.
+Generally speaking, a pair of 50w halogen flood bulbs like the Arcadia Halogen Heat Lamp is a good place to start.
+Using two bulbs rather than one create a larger basking area with more even heating for your snake to warm up more efficiently.
 But be aware that you may need to increase or decrease the wattage in order to get the right temps.
-Using a lamp dimmer with a higher-wattage heat bulb can help save some frustration by giving you more control over how much heat is produced.

 Hognose snakes have also been observed basking on rocks in the wild, so placing a flat stone underneath the heat source will help them warm up more efficiently.